shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 First of all see ["A handy guide to financial support for FOSS"](https://github.com/nayafia/lemonade-stand).

 Otherwise, note that copies of FOSS can be copied and distributed at a very low cost, like other digital files.
-As a result some developers opt to provide their gratis digital works (including FOSS) free of charge, without expecting to be reimbursed, simply because they do not get penalised for every downloaded copy.
+As a result, some developers opt to provide their gratis digital works (including FOSS) free of charge, without expecting to be reimbursed, simply because they do not get penalised for every downloaded copy.

 ### How can I calculate the top / bottom number of items of a certain property from a stream of them?